openharmony/docs/en/application-dev/reference/arkui-ts/ts-universal-events-touch.md

 > **NOTE**
+>
-> This method is supported since API version 7.
+> This event is supported since API version 7.
 Updates will be marked with a superscript to indicate their earliest API version.

 ## Required Permissions